Usage and Grammar

 Q. Please distinguish between per and as per.

 A. They are the same.
 As per used to be considered a barbarism, and editors learned to change it to per (or reword it into English).
-CMOS 5.220 still warns against as per: “This phrase, though common in the commercial world, has long been considered nonstandard.
-Instead of as per your request, write as you requested or (less good) per your request.”
-You will find, however, that popular usage is winning the day, and that as per is treated as standard English by authoritative sources such as Webster’s 11th Collegiate Dictionary , Encarta’s dictionary, and even the mighty Oxford English Dictionary.
+CMOS 5.250 still warns against as per: “This phrase, though common in the commercial world, has long been considered nonstandard.
+Instead of as per your request, write as you requested or (less good) per your request.
+The recent innovation as per usual for as usual is an illiteracy.”
+You will find, however, that popular usage is winning the day, and that as per is treated as standard English by authoritative sources such as Merriam-Webster and the OED.